citrineos/citrineos.github.io/quickstart.md

   "setOnCharger": false
 }'
 ```
-Set `setOnCharger` to true if the password has already been updated on the charger and you only need to update the device model associated with the station id.
-If you need to update the password on the charger (OCPP A01 use case), set `setOnCharger` to false.
+Please note that the password should be sent in plain text and should not be hashed.
 Providing a password is optional.
 If you do not provide one, it will be automatically generated.
 If you do provide a password, it must comply with the OCPP specification.

+Set `setOnCharger` to true if the password has already been updated on the charger and you only need to update the device model associated with the station id.
+If you need to update the password on the charger (OCPP A01 use case), set `setOnCharger` to false.

 #### Testing